Youth Employment Work in Action

 The Challenge We Face

 Colorado has the ninth fastest population growth in the United States and Adams County is projected to be one of the fastest growing counties in Colorado in both population and employment.
-In order for our community to have a sustainable economic base, it is critical that the population is employed at a wage that allows them to be self-sufficient.

 Currently, only 70% of Adams County residents ages 16 and up (approximately 300,000 out of 430,000) are employed at a wage at the self-sufficiency standard.
 This equates to approximately 130,000 Adams County residents who are not making a wage that allows them to afford their basic needs.